certified84/JobFinder/README.md

 # JobFinder

-### Experience a personilized job seeking experience towards your dream job.
+### Experience a personalized job seeking experience towards your dream job.

 #### Job finder is an app that: